 By recruiting for the healthcare sector, medical and healthcare recruiters not only cover a large percentage of the UK workforce but also benefit from the breadth and depth of jobs in healthcare that are available.
-At the top end of the scale are managers, both medical and non-medical who can earn up to £100,000, and consultants, surgeons and anaesthetists who will command six figure salaries.
+At the top end of the scale are managers, both medical and non-medical who can earn up to £100,000, and consultants, surgeons and anaesthetists who will command six-figure salaries.
 Other highly paid professionals are general practitioners, hospital doctors and dentists.
 With these high salaries come high commission rates for recruitment in healthcare.

-By focusing on medical recruitment, there is also the opportunity to contribute to a worthwhile and much needed sector.
+By focusing on medical recruitment, there is also the opportunity to contribute to a worthwhile sector.
 Many agents find recruiting for healthcare jobs allows them to develop meaningful working relationships with hiring managers.
 Healthcare can be a fascinating area, working alongside professionals of all levels who feel they have a “vocation” for their job.

-Recruiting for jobs in healthcare – How to find candidates
+Recruiting for jobs in healthcare

 Many recruitment agencies focusing within the health and care sector advertise job vacancies online, using their own websites and various job sites.
 Whether you’re a direct employer or a recruitment agency, you can use the Zoek app when recruiting for jobs in healthcare, to find the best candidates near you.
-The Zoek job app connects employers and recruiters with prime candidates; matching jobseekers with the ideal role, salary, location and distance they are willing to travel.
+The Zoek job app connects employers and recruiters with prime candidates; matching job seekers with the ideal role, salary, location and distance they are willing to travel.
 As well as recruiting for permanent jobs in healthcare, Zoek is perfect for recruiting locum doctors, locum nurses and other temporary members of staff at short notice, as it works by sending push notifications to the candidate’s smartphone, bringing them directly to you.

 Interested in finding out more about the subjects raised on this page?